T-Hugs/advent-of-code/readme.md

 **Quick-start instructions**

+1. Create an account at https://adventofcode.com using GitHub OAuth.
-1. Fork this repo
+2. Fork this repo
-2. Clone the forked repository
+3. Clone the forked repository
-3. `cd` into the repository and run `npm install`
+4. `cd` into the repository and run `npm install`
-3. Run `npx ts-node init.ts suck seed --pristine`.
+5. Run `npx ts-node init.ts suck seed --pristine`.
 If you run this again, REMOVE `--pristine`!
 See below for details.
-4. An instance of Chromium will open to a GitHub* login page.
+6. An instance of Chromium will open to a GitHub* login page.
 Log in with your credentials.
 Chromium will then close.
-5. Command line output will show progress for downloading the data for each problem in the current** year of AoC.
+7. Command line output will show progress for downloading the data for each problem in the current** year of AoC.

 Once this is done, the folder `years/<current_year>` will contain a folder for each day, each of which includes your personalized data file and a solution file ready-to-run.
 Go ahead, run `node years/2019/01` and see that it prints out "Not implemented" for Part 1 and Part 2 of that problem.
 That's your job!
 Open up `years/2019/01/index.ts` and get to work!